philihp/pcg/README.md

 `PCGState`, `Uint64`, `RandomFn<T>`, `CreatePcgOptions`, `OutputFn`, `SchemeFn`, `PCGVariant` are all exported.
 State is `{ state: Uint64, streamId: Uint64, variant, outputFnType, streamScheme }` where `Uint64` is `{ hi: number, lo: number }`.

-## Picking a generator

-- **PCG32** — the default.
-Use it unless you have a reason not to.
-Stream selection, reversible, ~7× faster hot path since 2.0.
-- **mulberry32** — pick when you want the smallest possible state (one `uint32`) and don't need a long period or multiple streams.
-Good for procedurally generated UI, one-off shuffles.
-- **sfc32** — pick when you want a chaotic generator with strong statistical properties and don't need to rewind.
-State is 128 bits but every op is 32-bit, so it's quick in JS.

 ## Migrating from 1.x

 `PCGState` is no longer a `bigint`.
-The 64-bit halves are now `{ hi, lo }` objects, which means `JSON.stringify` round-trips cleanly — but raw v1.x state will not deserialize into v2.x.
-Re-seed and replay, or convert with the (deprecated) `fromBigInt` / `toBigInt` helpers.
+The 64-bit halves are now `{ hi: number, lo:number }` objects, so serialization with `JSON.stringify` round-trips cleanly.

 See [`CHANGELOG.md`](./CHANGELOG.md) for the full set of changes.

 ## Thanks

 - [@kripod](https://github.com/kripod/), who wrote the original [`pcg.js`](https://github.com/kripod/pcg.js).
-- Melissa O'Neill, for the [PCG family](http://pcg-random.org).
+- Melissa O'Neill, for her work on the [PCG family](http://pcg-random.org).